-Wherever you base yourself, there are plenty of good restaurants to discover, including the world famous Ministry of Crab, which we reserve for clients as often as we can - it’s outstanding.
+Wherever you base yourself, there’s plenty of excellent food to discover, including the world-famous Ministry of Crab restaurant, which we reserve for clients as often as we can - it’s outstanding.
 As evening falls, wander onto scenic Galle Face Green to get a taste of the city’s street food as you’re buffeted by a warm Indian Ocean breeze.
 Markets, Colonial churches, a bit of bling, smart shopping districts, politics, and a lot of cricket; take your pick of delights in this ever-changing city.

 From Sri Lanka’s biggest settlement, head out to the evocatively-named Mud House.
 This handmade, lovingly crafted eco resort is a collection of striking, open-sided eco-bungalows set over 60 acres of total wilderness.
 The Mud House* has been enjoyed by both us and our guests many times over the years and, although it's definitely unusual, and certainly not your average idea of luxury, it makes for an exhilarating, relaxing escape from modern life.
 The huts and lodges are spread out between the trees and by the water.
 Each one is unique and literally constructed from materials collected from the environment around you.
 Think thatched roofs, mud walls, and sections open to the elements; rustic in the extreme.
 Run with love and commitment by its local staff, it offers lifetime memories, including wildlife spotting, cycling down dusty tracks, wild swimming and boating.
 The utter darkness of the night skies is disturbed only by candles and bonfires, and there’s the bonus of delicious dining too.

-After passing through the gateway city of Vavuniya, the recent tragedy that befell Sri Lanka starts to become apparent.
-The civil war ended in 2009, and the scars among the people and landscape are still relevant and fresh.
+After passing through the gateway city of Vavuniya, reminders of the tragedy that befell Sri Lanka in the not-too-distant past start to become apparent.
+The civil war ended in 2009 and the scars among the people and landscape are still relevant and fresh.
 Any visit to this part of the island will include moments of reflection on the war and its legacy, which may define the region’s recent history but not its future or even where it is today.
 Pass through the old military checkpoint at Omanthai and the Tamil Tigers wartime capital of Kilinochi, and continue onwards.

 Until the north opens up a little more, Jaffna is the region’s main draw, but it’s surrounded by a peninsula and scattering of windswept islands with a number of interesting sites to explore.
 Small villages, archeological excavations, and the tiny desert village of Manalkadu with its sand-dune-reclaimed, ruined 17th-century church are all intriguing to discover.
 These islands have a sense of being truly apart from the comings and goings of modern life; a complete remoteness which is both calming and poignant.
 A lovely way to enjoy the islands in the right season is on a luxurious catamaran.
 A day's cruising takes you deep into Palk Bay and the fascinating Delft Island with its wild horses, allegedly the descendents of horses set free after the Dutch occupation.